Clinical Psychologist Salary – How Much Do Clinical Psychologists Make?

 But here is also where you will start to notice differences based on your specialization and industry.

 BLS tracks psychologist salaries for those employed specifically in the offices of mental health practitioners, which probably covers the bulk of independent psychology practices.
-The median there comes out at $103,560, which lands right between the two categories we named above.
+The average there comes out at $111,750 — right above the median for all clinical psychologists.

 But location can make a huge difference, too.
 BLS tracks the differences for both state and metropolitan area.
 The top states for clinical psychologist salaries are: